pingcap/talent-plan/rust/projects/file-io/project.md

 ## Part 3: Reading from the log

 Now it's time to implement "get".
-It's again pretty straightforward in concept: just read each command in the log on startup, executing them to modify the in-memory cache.
-Then read from the cache.
+In this part, you don't need to store log pointers in the index, we will leave the work to the next part.
+Instead, just read each command in the log on startup, executing them to save every key and value in the memory.
+Then read from the memory.

 Should you read all records in the log into memory at once and then replay them into your map type; or should you read them one at a time while